microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/shipping.rst

 ..  important::

-    The provided test accounts must be able to test your Office Online integration.
+    The provided test accounts must be able to test your Office Online integration, including multi-user co-authoring and any optional Office Online features (:ref:`conversion`, for example).
 In addition, you must provide a way for Microsoft to access the :ref:`validator` using these test accounts.

 Once test accounts are provided, Microsoft will provide you with a rough time line to complete testing.
 Usually